decred/politeia/README.md

       --listen-addr=localhost \
       --store=${HOME}/.cockroachdb/data

-Once CockroachDB is running, you can setup the cache databases and users using the commands below.
+Once CockroachDB is running, you can setup the cache databases using the commands below.

     cd $GOPATH/src/github.com/decred/politeia
     ./cachesetup.sh ~/.cockroachdb

-This script creates the client certificates for the politeiad and politeiawww users, creates the corresponding database users, sets up the cache databases, and assigns user privileges.

-    .cockroachdb
-    └─── certs
-        └─── clients
-            ├── records_politeiad
-            │   ├── ca.crt
-            │   ├── client.records_politeiad.crt
-            │   └── client.records_politeiad.key
-            └─── records_politeiawww
-                ├── ca.crt
-                ├── client.records_politeiawww.crt
-                └── client.records_politeiawww.key

 The database setup is now complete.
 If you want to run database commands manually you can do so by opening a sql shell.